Ollie’s Bargain Outlet (NASDAQ:OLLI) Updates Q1 2022 Earnings Guidance

 Ollie’s Bargain Outlet (NASDAQ:OLLI – Get Rating) issued an update on its first quarter 2022 earnings guidance on Wednesday morning.
 The company provided earnings per share guidance of $0.310-$0.330 for the period, compared to the Thomson Reuters consensus earnings per share estimate of $0.390.
 The company issued revenue guidance of $417 million-$422 million, compared to the consensus revenue estimate of $445.19 million.Ollie’s Bargain Outlet also updated its FY 2022 guidance to $2.150-$2.220 EPS.

-Ollie’s Bargain Outlet (NASDAQ:OLLI – Get Rating) last announced its quarterly earnings data on Wednesday, March 23rd.
-The company reported $0.69 earnings per share (EPS) for the quarter, beating analysts’ consensus estimates of $0.66 by $0.03.
-The firm had revenue of $501.14 million for the quarter, compared to analysts’ expectations of $518.72 million.
+Ollie’s Bargain Outlet (NASDAQ:OLLI – Get Rating) last announced its earnings results on Wednesday, March 23rd.
+The company reported $0.69 earnings per share (EPS) for the quarter, topping the Zacks’ consensus estimate of $0.66 by $0.03.
 Ollie’s Bargain Outlet had a net margin of 8.98% and a return on equity of 11.47%.
-The business’s revenue for the quarter was down 2.8% on a year-over-year basis.
-During the same period last year, the firm earned $0.97 earnings per share.
-On average, research analysts predict that Ollie’s Bargain Outlet will post 2.16 EPS for the current fiscal year.
+The company had revenue of $501.14 million for the quarter, compared to analyst estimates of $518.72 million.
+During the same period in the prior year, the business earned $0.97 earnings per share.
+Ollie’s Bargain Outlet’s quarterly revenue was down 2.8% on a year-over-year basis.
+As a group, equities analysts anticipate that Ollie’s Bargain Outlet will post 2.16 EPS for the current year.

-A number of institutional investors have recently made changes to their positions in the stock.
-Lombard Odier Asset Management USA Corp bought a new stake in Ollie’s Bargain Outlet during the 4th quarter worth about $299,000.
-Toroso Investments LLC increased its position in shares of Ollie’s Bargain Outlet by 138.3% in the fourth quarter.
-Toroso Investments LLC now owns 7,648 shares of the company’s stock valued at $392,000 after acquiring an additional 4,438 shares during the last quarter.
-Allstate Corp raised its holdings in Ollie’s Bargain Outlet by 6.3% during the fourth quarter.
-Allstate Corp now owns 9,915 shares of the company’s stock worth $508,000 after acquiring an additional 591 shares in the last quarter.
-Metropolitan Life Insurance Co NY boosted its position in Ollie’s Bargain Outlet by 10.5% during the fourth quarter.
-Metropolitan Life Insurance Co NY now owns 10,920 shares of the company’s stock valued at $559,000 after purchasing an additional 1,042 shares during the last quarter.
-Finally, Weiss Multi Strategy Advisers LLC acquired a new position in Ollie’s Bargain Outlet during the fourth quarter valued at approximately $793,000.
+Large investors have recently bought and sold shares of the company.
+Morgan Stanley raised its holdings in Ollie’s Bargain Outlet by 39.9% during the second quarter.
+Morgan Stanley now owns 255,846 shares of the company’s stock worth $21,524,000 after buying an additional 72,916 shares during the last quarter.
+Lombard Odier Asset Management USA Corp acquired a new position in Ollie’s Bargain Outlet during the fourth quarter worth $299,000.
+Legal & General Group Plc raised its holdings in Ollie’s Bargain Outlet by 0.5% during the fourth quarter.
+Legal & General Group Plc now owns 127,691 shares of the company’s stock worth $6,536,000 after buying an additional 669 shares during the last quarter.
+Metropolitan Life Insurance Co NY raised its holdings in Ollie’s Bargain Outlet by 10.5% during the fourth quarter.
+Metropolitan Life Insurance Co NY now owns 10,920 shares of the company’s stock worth $559,000 after buying an additional 1,042 shares during the last quarter.
+Finally, Allstate Corp raised its holdings in Ollie’s Bargain Outlet by 6.3% during the fourth quarter.
+Allstate Corp now owns 9,915 shares of the company’s stock worth $508,000 after buying an additional 591 shares during the last quarter.

 About Ollie’s Bargain Outlet (Get Rating)